CLARIAH/wp6-missieven/README.md

 before it goes into other tools.
 It also support the integration of subsequent annotations with the original data.

-The Missiven corpus is an example how that works.
+The Missives corpus is an example how that works.

 # Getting started